-The effectiveness of PWE when compared with OJT indicates the effect of the services that are unique to PWE, or how much better PWE meets participants’ needs than OJT.
+The evaluation of PWE also analyzes the OJT model, and a comparison of OJT versus PWE.
+The effectiveness of PWE when compared with OJT indicates the effect of being referred to a set of services that includes those unique to PWE; the comparison indicates how much better the offer of PWE meets participants’ needs than the offer of OJT.
 The Workforce Investment Board only paid participants’ wages for the first two months of each OJT job placement, compared to all six months of each PWE placement; this meant that, starting in the third month, employers had to add OJT participants to their payroll and would receive a partial subsidy.
 PWE participants were placed in the nonprofit and public sectors, whereas OJT participants were placed in the for-profit sector.
 Unlike PWE participants, those in OJT could not receive wages for any time spent searching for jobs, nor did they have access to job search assistance from case managers.
 The evaluation of PWE as compared with OJT also tested PWE and OJT separately, compared with other services available in the community.